mzattera/predictive-powers/README.md

 API clients are the lowest-level components of this library; they allow you to perform direct API calls to service providers.
 For example, you can access OpeanAi API directly by instantiating an `OpenAiClient` and calling its methods.

+API clients in the library automatically intercept HTTP errors 429, 500 & 503, which normally indicate temporarily unavailability of APIs an retry calls after a random and exponentially increasing wait time ([exponential backoff strategy](https://platform.openai.com/docs/guides/rate-limits/error-mitigation)).
+This feature can be easily disabled, if desired.

 Class constructors allow you to pass your API key, which will be used in all subsequent calls.
 Alternatively, the code will try to read the key from your system environment; please refer to the below examples or the JavaDoc for more details.